NY1024/ny1024.github.io/_pages/about.md

 **Address:** No.37 Xueyuan Road, Beijing, China

 ## News and Updates
+* 07/2024 I was certified as a Senior Lecturer in Cybersecurity by Cyber Security Association of China.

 * 07/2024 We released 💥[Awesome-Trustworthy-GenAI](https://github.com/NY1024/Awesome-Trustworthy-GenAI)

 * 06/2024 "Unveiling the Safety of GPT-4o: An Empirical Study using Jailbreak Attacks" [arixv.]([https://elwood.gitbook.io/foundation-model-sec/](https://arxiv.org/abs/2406.06302))